SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 `[Gg][Aa][ACGTacgt]`

-Or, invoke case insensitive in the "RegEx options"
+Or, just invoke case insensitive in the "RegEx options"
 </details>

 ---